silicontalks/raildoc/docs/index.rst

 The motivation of the RAIL project is,

 - **to accelerate the analog/mixed-signal (AMS) designs**.
-Traditional analog/mixed-signal integrated circuit design exploits a fully custom follow, in other words, all work is done manually.
+Traditional analog/mixed-signal integrated circuit design exploits a fully custom flow.
+In other words, all work is done manually with huge time-to-market.
 RAIL reforms it by introducing a verilog-like topology description language (TDL) and generates its behavior/schematic/layout automatically.

 - **to enable process-portable design methodology**.
-Traditional AMS designs are high process dependent, which makes it hard to port among different technology.
+Traditional AMS designs are highly process dependent, which makes it hard to port among different technologies.
 This feature is the main issues concerning by the AMS open source technology.
-Conventionally, even an IP is released, designers using other process still spend similar developing effort to re-build it.
+Conventionally, even an IP is released, designers using other process still spend similar developing efforts to re-build it.
 RAIL want to change this status by the TDL and automatic flow.

+- **to exploit new methodolgy for digitiezed AMS design**.
+In the past decades, one big difference on analog circuits is a digitalized trend.
+Today's PLL contains digital filters and DCOs, rather than the charge-pump and analog filters.
+ADC are more and more SAR-based, rather than pipelined based.
+The basic cells of analog blocks are no longer amplifier now, because of it unfriendly on advanced tecnologies.
+The RAIL project decides to develop a new methodology to embrace the trend.